Estimating Nonseparable Selection Models: A Functional Contraction Approach: Monte Carlo Simulations

+For each DGP, we simulate offered prices and individual choices.
+To implement our estimator, we require an instrument $z_i$ to recover the selected price distribution conditional on $(x_{i1},x_{i2},x_i^\ast)$ in the first step, since $x_i^\ast$ is unobserved.
+We construct such an instrument by assuming $z_i \sim Poisson(x_i^\ast)$ when $x_{i}^\ast=1$, and $z_i=0$ otherwise.
+This choice is motivated by settings where $x_i^\ast$ can be interpreted as an individual’s unobserved risk type, and such risk types may be reflected in the ex post realization of accidents, which are often modeled using a Poisson distribution.
+Because we impose a parametric relationship between the instrument and the unobservable, only one instrument is needed.

-For each DGP, we simulate offered prices and individual choices, and assume that the econometricians observe $(y_i, x_{i1}, x_{i2}, p_i)$, where $p_i$ is the price of the chosen alternative.
-We then apply our method from Section \ref{sec:estimation} to estimate the parameters of the selection function, i.e., $\theta=(\gamma, \xi_2, \beta)$ with $\xi_1$ normalized to 0, along with the offered price distribution for each alternative.\footnote{We estimate the cumulative distribution function of prices at 300 grid points.} For comparison, we employ the classic two-step method, assuming that the pricing equations are linearly separable, with an error term that is independent of $x_{i2}$ and normally distributed.
-Under this assumption, the two-step method misspecfies the pricing equation under DGPs 2--5.
-For each design, we run 500 simulations of 1000 and 5000 observations.
+We assume that the econometrician observes $(y_i, x_{i1}, x_{i2}, p_i, z_i)$, where $p_i$ denotes the price of the chosen alternative.
+Using these data, we apply the procedure described in Section \ref{sec:estimation_strategy} to estimate the parameters of the selection function, $\theta=(\gamma, \xi_2, \beta, \kappa)$ with $\xi_1$ normalized to 0, along with the offered price distribution for each alternative.\footnote{We estimate the cumulative distribution function of prices at 300 grid points.} For comparison, we first implement the classic Heckman parametric two-step method, assuming that the pricing equations are linearly separable and that the error terms in the selection and pricing equations follow a bivariate normal distribution.
+We also compare our estimator with the quantile selection model of \cite{arellano2017quantile}.
+To implement their approach, we follow the standard practice of assuming that the quantile functions are linear in $x_{i2}$ and that the dependence structure is governed by a Gaussian copula.\footnote{Although \cite{arellano2017quantile} discuss identification under more general settings, their empirical implementation focuses on cases in which the copula depends on a low-dimensional vector of parameters, which is the specification we adopt here.} For each design, we run 500 simulations with sample sizes of 2,000 and 5,000 observations.

-We report Monte Carlo biases, standard deviations, and root mean squared errors for $\theta$ using our method in the first three columns of Table \ref{table:est_theta_N1000}.
-For the cumulative distribution functions of log(price), we compute the integrated squared biases and integrated mean squared errors, as shown in the first two columns of Table \ref{table:est_price_N1000}.
-These results are based on a sample size of $N=1000$.
-The results for $N=5000$ are provided in Tables \ref{table:est_theta_N5000}--\ref{table:est_price_N5000} in Appendix \ref{sec:tables_app}.
-Our estimator performs well in finite samples across all DGPs we consider.
-The biases of our estimator are small, and the standard deviation decreases as the sample size increases in all simulation designs.
+Table \ref{tab:est_theta} reports the Monte Carlo biases, standard deviations, and root mean squared errors for the estimates of $\theta$ obtained using our method.
+Overall, the estimator performs well in finite samples across all DGPs, including those with nonseparable pricing equations.
+The biases are small, and the root mean squared errors remain modest for all parameters in the selection function.
+The standard deviation decreases as the sample size increases in all simulation designs.